mBr001/steam-hourboost-2fa-mysql/README.md

 * Triniayo

-This is a updated version of my old repository [steam-hourboost-mysql](https://github.com/Triniayo/steam-hourboost-mysql)
+This is an updated version of my old repository [steam-hourboost-mysql](https://github.com/Triniayo/steam-hourboost-mysql)